 Standard 3: Reforestation and Afforestation.
-Forest owner completes timely restocking of desired species of trees on harvested sites and non-stocked areas where tree growing is consistent with land use practices and the forest owner's management objectives.
+Landowner completes timely restocking of desired species of trees on harvested sites and nonstocked areas where tree growing is consistent with land use practices and the landowner's objectives.

 Standard 4: Air, Water and Soil Protection.
 Forest management practices maintain or enhance the environment and ecosystems, including air, water, soil and site quality.